 With an HRA, employees get reimbursed by their employer for their qualifying medical expenses.

 You can also provide your employees with a health stipend.
-Health stipends allow you to give your employees allowances for their medical expenses, similar to an HRA.
-However, you can't ask for proof of insurance coverage or for receipts for anything in IRS Publication 502.
+Health stipends allow you to give your employees money for their medical expenses, similar to an HRA but with fewer restrictions.

 There are no employee eligibility requirements and no minimum or maximum allowance amounts.
 Health stipends are taxable, so you must report this amount as income on your employees' W-2s.